vyos/vyos-documentation/docs/appendix/examples/bgp-ipv6-unnumbered.rst

 VyOS BGP ipv6 unnumbered with extended nexthop
 ----------------------------------------------

-General infomration can be found in the :ref:`Routing-BGP` chapter.
+General infomration can be found in the :ref:`routing-bgp` chapter.

 Configuration
 ^^^^^^^^^^^^^